JetBrains/kotlin-web-demo/README.md

 [Click here to report an issue.](https://youtrack.jetbrains.com/newIssue?project=KT&clearDraft=true&c=Subsystems+Web+Site&c=subtask+of+KT-2555)

 ##Installation
 try.kotl.in is running on [Tomcat](https://tomcat.apache.org/).
-You can setup Tomcat locally using init.xml.
+You can setup Tomcat locally using install_tomcat.xml.
 If you are installing tomcat manually, you need to download [ConnectorJ](http://dev.mysql.com/downloads/connector/j/) lib and copy jar file to tomcat libraries.

+try.kotl.in frontend part uses bower as a dependency manager.
+To fetch this dependencies you have to install [node](https://nodejs.org/) and run `npm install` in kotlin.web.demo.frontend folder.

 You need MySql database to launch try.kotl.in, schema can be found [here](kotlin.web.demo.server/resources/db_schema.sql)